Find out why AFABC membership matters!

 Family-to-family support services

 We believe in peer support that empowers families to understand and resolve their own challenges.
-Coordinated and trained by our adoption support coordinators, our peer support volunteers provide AFABC support groups in communities across the province.
+Coordinated and trained by our Family Support Workers, our peer support volunteers provide AFABC support groups in communities across the province.

 Focus on Adoption magazine